bootdotdev/blog/content/about.md

 Our courses offer a mix of the computer science facts you need to internalize as well as the community of experienced coders to give them context.

-## Mastery is important, grades are not.
+## Understanding and retaining information is important, grades are not.

 In an ideal learning environment, students don’t move from one concept to the next until they’ve shown mastery of the first.
 In traditional schooling speak, that means only A-plus students should move on to the next class.